ajency/cibil-dashboard/content/overview_free/score-simulator.md

 layout: score-simulator

 icon_url: "images/static-images/score-simulator-yellow.svg"
-description: Look into your credit future.
-Find out in advance how your credit actions affect your CIBIL score.
+description: Make the right credit decisions with score simulator.
+Find out how your credit actions can impact your CIBIL Score.
 ---